Kelvin Tiller: Post-Bellator

 After parting ways with Bellator, Tiller faced Chris Henning on June 29, 2013, at Epic Fight Night 1: Stinson vs. Kimmons.
 Tiller won via submission in round one.

-World Series of Fighting
+World Series of Fighting/ Professional Fighters League

 In November 2013, Tiller signed a multi-fight deal with World Series of Fighting.

 Tiller was scheduled to face Ronny Markes at WSOF 12 on August 9, 2014, but when Krasimir Mladenov pulled out of his fight with Elvis Mutapčić due to injury on the same card, Tiller stepped in as a replacement.
 As a result, Markes ended up fighting promotional newcomer Cully Butterfield.
 Tiller was handed his first professional defeat by Mutapcic via three-round unanimous decision.

-Return to Bellator
+Following his first loss, Tiller rebounded with a win against Marcus Sursa by submission via a rear-naked choke at Shamrock FC: Heavy Artillery on March 7, 2015, in Kansas City, Missouri, United States.
+His win streak continued against Kevin Ray Sears by TKO due to punches at Shamrock FC 282 on January 14, 2017, which marked his heavyweight debut.

+2018 Season

+Later, he make his PFL debut against Caio Alencar, winning by knockout at PFL 1 on June 7, 2018, in New York City, New York.
+This was followed by a win against Jared Rosholt by guillotine choke at PFL 4 on July 19, 2018, in Uniondale, New York.

+However, his winning streak ended when he rematched Jared Rosholt, losing by unanimous decision at PFL 8 on October 5, 2018, in New Orleans, Louisiana, which was the 2018 PFL Heavyweight Quarterfinal bout.

+2019 Season

+He bounced back with a win against Muhammed Dereese by kimura in the first round at PFL 3 on June 6, 2019, in Uniondale, New York.

+Unfortunately, his career took a downturn with three consecutive losses.
+First, he was defeated by Denis Goltsov via ezekiel choke at PFL 6 on August 8, 2019, in Atlantic City, New Jersey.
+Then, he lost to Ali Isaev by unanimous decision in the 2019 PFL Heavyweight Quarterfinal bout.
+His third consecutive loss was against Jared Rosholt by unanimous decision at PFL 9 on October 31, 2019, in Las Vegas, Nevada.
+This was the 2019 PFL Heavyweight Semifinal bout, where he replaced the injured Francimar Barroso.

+Post PFL

 Tiller, as a replacement for Steve Mowry, was scheduled to face Marcelo Golm on August 20, 2021, at Bellator 265.
 The week of the event, Tiller had to pull out of the bout due to undisclosed reasons.

+Despite the string of losses, he managed to pull off a win against Rudy Schaffroth by KO with a knee at Tuff-N-Uff 129 on August 12, 2022, in Las Vegas, Nevada.